ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 **Figure 1: Authentication Sequence Diagram**

-The sequence consists of the following steps, each with a assigned transaction message:
+The sequence consists of the following steps, each using assigned transaction messages:

 - [01 ..
 04] The user (claimant) is redirected to the identity provider via the user agent (browser) with a SAML 2.0 *AuthnRequest* message.
-- [05] The user authenticates at the identity provider with her authentciation means.
+- [05] The user (claimant) authenticates at the identity provider with her authenticiation means.
 - [06 ..
-07] The identity provider responds with a SAML 2.0 artifact, redirecting to the primary system (relying party).
+07] The identity provider responds a SAML 2.0 artifact in a HTTP redirect to the primary system (relying party).
-- [08] The primary system sends a *ArtifactResolve* message to resolve the SAML artifact to the SAML 2 IdP Assertion.
+- [08] The primary system sends a *ArtifactResolve* message to resolve the SAML artifact to the SAML 2 IdP Assertion via the SOAP backchannel.
 - [09] The IdP responds the IdP Assertion in the *ArtifactResponse* message.

 ## Message Semantics

+### Authentication Request

 TBD